nolanlawson/emoji-picker-element/README.md

 emoji-picker-element
 ====

-A small, performant, accessible emoji picker, distributed as a custom element.
+A lightweight emoji picker, distributed as a custom element.

 It's built on top of IndexedDB, so it consumes far less memory than other emoji pickers.
 It also uses [Svelte](https://svelte.dev), so it has a minimal runtime footprint.

 Design goals:

 - Store emoji data in IndexedDB, not memory
 - Render native emoji, no spritesheets
-- Accessible by default
+- Accessible
 - Drop-in as a vanilla web component

 ## Install